 The Event Agreement details a range of marketing and other deliverables required by Destination NSW.
 These include, but are not limited to, a requirement to:

-- Include the Destination NSW logo, as supplied by Destination NSW, on all marketing collateral and advertising associated with the event receiving the Incubator Event Fund grant
+- Include the NSW Government logo, as supplied by Destination NSW, on all marketing collateral and advertising associated with the event receiving the Incubator Event Fund grant.

 - Give Destination NSW the right to approve all marketing and advertising material that includes its logo at the artwork stage prior to printing or publication.
-Destination NSW requires a minimum of 5 days to review the material for approval
+Destination NSW requires a minimum of four working days to review the material for approval.

 - Create, update and maintain an event listing on visitnsw.com